Kenosha Potato Project

 • weight in pounds or kilograms of total yield (including early steals)

-Please make sure to return to this web page at the end of the 2010 growing season to compare yields.
+Please return to this web page at the end of the next growing season (2011) to compare yields.
 We have more than 100 bags being used with almost as many different varieties (very few modern cultivars, most are heritage varieties).
+Scroll down to read about the current disappointing results.
+But we love the bags and will keep using them.
+Our main benefit is growing more varieties in limited space.

 More benefits of growing tubers in bags